-Make sure that the date in the tachometer is always set correctly, page 55; otherwise, the effectiveness of Condition Based Service CBS is not assured. ◀
+Make sure that the date is always set correctly, page 64; otherwise, the effectiveness of Condition Based Service CBS is not assured.

 Service and Warranty Information Booklet for US models and Warranty and Service Guide Booklet for Canadian models

 Please consult your Service and Warranty Information Booklet for US models and Warranty and Service Guide Booklet for Canadian models for additional information on service requirements.